 Project management software such as Basecamp or Trello may be important in this role.
 Marketing Resource Managers should certainly be proficient in Microsoft Office suite, but they may also use more sophisticated tracking mechanisms — marketing resource management software like the Adobe or Salesforce Marketing Cloud.
 Speaking of Salesforce, they may also use a customer relationship management platform.
 Certainly, they’ll need some sort of project analytics and marketing tool expertise such as HubSpot or Google Analytics.
 The software proficiency of the Marketing Resource Manager actually depends on the company the executive works for; each company will have their own preferences.

 Find Your Marketing Resource Manager Here

 We know people.
 We’re Artisan Talent.
 That means we can connect you to the Marketing Resource Manager you’ve been searching for.
-Contact us to discuss how Artisan’s creative employment agency can help find you the perfect match! (click here)
+Contact us to discuss how Artisan’s creative employment agency can help find you the perfect match! (click here to find talent)

 Are you a Marketing Resource Manager looking for your next big success?
-View our creative employment agency’s list of available opportunities or submit your resume! (click here)
+View our creative employment agency’s list of available opportunities or submit your resume! (click here to find jobs)